Hedge Fund FeudalismRight to Roam Goes to War

 Raising the Spirit of Old Crockern

 The High Court decision and backlash have lit a fire under the campaign for more freedom for members of the public to be able to enjoy nature.
-Britain is currently ranked as one of the most nature-disconnected countries in Europe, and, in addition to the loss of our rights to free camp across England as a result of the Dartmoor ruling, there is currently no right to roam in 92% of the country.
+Britain is currently ranked as one of the most nature-disconnected countries in Europe, and, in addition to the loss of our rights to wild camp across England as a result of the Dartmoor ruling, there is currently no right to roam in 92% of the country.

 Labour MP Luke Pollard condemned the ruling earlier this week, explaining that “Our National Parks should be open to all”.
 The Labour Party have now vowed that if they gain power at the next general election, they will expand the right to roam across the country.

-The Right to Roam campaign, which campaigns to extend the Countryside and Rights of Way (CRoW) and the ability to free camp has taken the ruling as a call to arms and issued a statement on 13 Jan declaring “Right to Roam Goes To War”, launching “a battle to preserve the right to sleep under the stars Dartmoor, the only place in England that this was still a legal right”.
+The Right to Roam campaign, which campaigns to extend the Countryside and Rights of Way (CRoW) and the ability to wild camp has taken the ruling as a call to arms and issued a statement on 13 Jan declaring “Right to Roam Goes To War”, launching “a battle to preserve the right to sleep under the stars Dartmoor, the only place in England that this was still a legal right”.

 Speaking to the Byline Times, RTR said the court’s decision: “has only stoked the fire of this fight for a new Right To Roam Act… This is a wake-up call to us all of how fragile these rights are and how easily they can be taken away.’